craftercms/docs/source/reference/modules/deployer/index.rst

 Let's take a look at an example of setting up jackets for binary content.
 We'll use a project created using the Website Editorial blueprint, and do the following:

 #.
-Create directory for binary content ``static-assets/documents``, and the directory for storing the
+Create a directory for binary content ``static-assets/documents``, and the directory for storing the
    jackets ``/site/documents/`` in your project
 #.
-Configure Sidebar cabinet for the new content type created in a previous step and set up permissions for roles
+Configure the Sidebar cabinet for the new content type created in a previous step and set up permissions for roles
    interacting with the documents
 #.
 Create content model for jackets and configure the project for the new content model

 Let's begin setting up a jacket for binary contents.

 First, we'll create the directory that will contain the binary content, ``static-assets/documents`` via Studio.
-On the Sidebar, scroll down to ``static-assets``, then click on the three dots next to it and select ``New Folder`` and type in ``Documents`` for the ``Folder Name``.
+On the Sidebar, scroll down to ``static-assets``, then click on the more menu (the three dots) and select ``New Folder`` and type in ``Documents`` for the ``Folder Name``.

 Next, we'll create the directory for storing the jackets in the project ``/site/documents/`` using your favorite